This page may contain affiliate links, which helps support this site at no extra cost to you. Learn more.

 X-Pole pays a small commission when orders are placed through these links,

 and it doesn't cost you any more than ordering directly.
-It's just one small way you can help Your Pole Pal to keeping bringing you all the free pole dancing
+It's just one small way you can help Your Pole Pal to keep bringing you all the free pole dancing

 info on this website.
 Thank you!